-When weighing risks versus benefits, consider the use of non-pharmacologic and non-opioid treatments such as acetaminophen, nonsteroidal anti-inflammatory drugs (NSAIDs), physical therapy, various physical modalities, cognitive-behavioral therapy, meditation, mindfulness, movement-based therapies, and various forms of exercise therapy.
+When weighing risks against benefits, consider the use of non-pharmacologic and non-opioid treatments, such as acetaminophen, nonsteroidal anti-inflammatory drugs (NSAIDs), physical therapy, various physical modalities, cognitive-behavioral therapy, meditation, mindfulness, movement-based therapies, and various forms of exercise therapy.
 In some cases, surgical or other interventions may be an appropriate consideration as well.

-Quiz Ref IDThe decision to use opioids to treat pain is one that requires careful deliberation and detailed conversations between the physician and patient.
+Quiz Ref IDThe decision to use opioids to treat pain requires careful deliberation and detailed conversations between the patient and the physician.
 Long-term opioid therapy often begins with treatment of acute pain.
 If opioids are indicated, start low and go slow.
-The lowest effective dose of immediate-release opioids for the shortest therapeutic duration should be prescribed; often three days is sufficient.1
+The lowest effective dose of immediate-release opioids for the shortest therapeutic duration should be prescribed; often, 3 days is sufficient.1

 A checklist is helpful for the initial evaluation of patients with chronic pain.